lunarctic/Cafe/README.md

 TO DO
--need to edit the fridge bc the top is too big compared to the rest of the kitchen -check why there is a gap between feet and furniture
+-need to edit the fridge bc the top is too big compared to the rest of the kitchen -whats the difference between + and , in console.log and which one do we use?
-    -on the left side of the counter there is a bigger gap for some reason
-    update: i tried fixing it and now the char doesnt move at all -whats the difference between + and , in console.log and which one do we use?
+-add a painting next to the fridge so it doesnt look so empty

 IDEAS
 -go shopping for food (i dont think i have time for this)